 The chain is the most fundamental part of the necklace, considering it’s literally what everything else is attached to.
 There are tons of different types of chains out there with a variety of widths and styles.
 Chains are usually — though not exclusively — made out of silver or gold.
 Oftentimes, gold chains are plated, though there are pure gold chains out there as well.

-Popular styles of chains include cable chains, curb chains and rope chains, though there are lots of other styles.
+Popular styles for this piece of jewelry include cable chains, curb chains and rope chains, though there are lots of other styles.
 Non-metal options are out there, with leather being one of the most popular.
 However, metal styles definitely take home the win.

 You can get chains in a variety of widths as well, though generally, chains sold to men are on the thicker side and women’s are on the thinner side.
-That being said, you want to buy a chain that is proportionate to the size of your neck.
+That being said, you want to buy a chain with a necklace length that is proportionate to the size of your neck and suits the type of jewelry look you want to create.
 Also, you want to consider the overall length of your chain.
 While there’s no right or wrong length, each has advantages and disadvantages.

 The Clasp